 A Brief Stop in the Middle Ages

 There is the assumption that people in the Middle Ages were quite a smelly bunch.
-To be honest they probably didn’t exactly smell fragrant, but the idea that they didn’t wash much is a bit of a myth.
-That said, those assumptions didn’t come from nowhere and it may be correct to assume that some people didn’t get into the water an awful lot.
+To be honest, they probably didn’t exactly smell fragrant, but the idea that they didn’t wash much is a bit of a myth.
+That said, those assumptions weren't just plucked out of thin air and it may be correct to assume that some people didn’t get into the water an awful lot.
 As Christianity expanded at an ever increasing rate, so did beliefs that bathing was a sign of vanity and that it was letting the devil inside you (St. Francis of Assisi said that dirtiness was one of the signs of a holy person.
 He probably smelt a bit whiffy!).
-After the Black Death struck Europe in the 14th century bathing to maintain hygiene became more popular.
+After the Black Death struck Europe in the 14th-century bathing to maintain hygiene became more popular.
 The link between maintaining hygiene and good health became more widely recognised, thanks to discoveries such as washing hands to attempt to deter the spread of the plague.
 However, the public were still being advised to only wash parts of their body visible to others – such as ears, hands, feet, face and neck – as late as the 18th century.

 Showering as a means of washing was largely non-existent during this time, instead the common people took dips in rivers, lakes and ponds.
 If they did own a bath the water was shared between the whole family before being thrown out, which is due to water being difficult to gather.
 Lords and the wealthy were luckier and could have a room dedicated to bathing or a large bath that could be brought to them.
 They also had the advantage of heated water, ferried along by their servants, and a variety of perfumes, scented oils and flower petals.
 The most they came to an actual shower would be pouring the water over their heads.